 To study lifestyle and environmental determinants of cancer risk, prognosis, and outcome.
 Our research in support of this aim includes studies investigating potential determinants at every step of a patient′s experience with cancer.

 The African Breast Cancer – Disparities in Outcomes (ABC-DO) study: a multinational African study of the entire experience of a patient with breast cancer, to identify determinants and pathways contributing to poor survival; patients are recruited at public hospitals in five countries (Namibia, Nigeria, South Africa, Uganda, and Zambia) and actively followed up using mHealth technology (http://abc-do.iarc.fr)

 Investigation of social determinants and birth characteristics and their role in the occurrence of and patient survival after childhood cancer

-Aim 6: To establish cancer prevention recommendations on environmental, occupational, lifestyle, and radiation-related risk factors and to evaluate the recommendations′ impact.
+Aim 6: To establish cancer prevention recommendations on environmental, occupational, tobacco-related, and radiation-related risk factors and to evaluate the recommendations′ impact.

-To establish cancer prevention recommendations on environmental, occupational, lifestyle, and radiation-related risk factors and to evaluate the recommendations′ impact.
+To establish cancer prevention recommendations on environmental, occupational, tobacco-related, and radiation-related risk factors and on dietary factors and screening and vaccination, in collaboration with the respective IARC Groups, and to evaluate the impact of the recommendations.

-European Code Against Cancer, 4th edition: an initiative resulting in the development of 12 recommendations to the general population of how to reduce the risk of cancer, with IARC′s Section of Environment and Radiation responsible for coordinating and leading expert working groups on tobacco, radiation and ultraviolet (UV) light, and environment and occupation (http://cancer-code-europe.iarc.fr)
+European Code Against Cancer, 4th edition: an initiative resulting in the development of 12 recommendations to inform the general population about how they can reduce their risk of cancer; the IARC Section of Environment and Radiation was responsible for leading expert working groups on tobacco, radiation and ultraviolet (UV) light, and environment and occupation, as well as coordinating those on diet, overweight, physical activity, and alcohol (http://cancer-code-europe.iarc.fr)